 "I'm fine."
-He reassured her, but the looked on her face told him she didn't believe him.
+He reassured her, ignoring the look of disbelief she gave him.

 Harry scooted over more, so Hermione could sit next to Ron, and the twins and Ginny could sit on the couch as well.
 But looking up, Harry saw they were still in the doorway, looking at him with shocked and concerned faces.
 Looking down at himself, Harry realized with a jolt he was still in the clothes he had on when they found him, and they could see the outline of all the cuts and wounds he had.